Why It Works

 Adapted from the Ball Blue Book Guide to Preserving.

 If you are going to preserve the jam, prepare the jars and lids: place six half-pint jars on a rack in a large pot.
 Add enough water to cover the jars, and bring to a boil over high heat.
 Boil for 10 minutes, then turn off heat and allow jars to rest in the hot water.
 Meanwhile, put bands and lids in a small saucepan and cover with water.
 Heat over medium heat until the water is simmering, then remove pan from heat and allow the bands and lids to rest in hot water until ready to use.

 Separate the grape skins from the pulp by squeezing the grapes between your fingers.
 Put the skins in the work bowl of a food processor and pulse until they are coarsely chopped.
 Transfer them to a large heavy-bottomed pot and add 1/4 cup of water.
 Bring to a simmer and cook until the skins have softened a bit, about 10 minutes.

 Meanwhile, place the grape pulp in a medium saucepan and bring to a boil.
-Reduce the heat and simmer until the grapes loose their shape, about 10 minutes.
-Pour the grape pulp through a fine mesh sieve into a large bowl.
+Reduce the heat and simmer until the grapes lose their shape, about 10 minutes.
+Pour the grape pulp through a fine-mesh sieve or food mill into a large bowl.
 Force out as much pulp as you can and discard the seeds.

-Ladle the hot jam into hot sterilized jars, leaving 1/4-inch headspace.
-Wipe rims of the jars, cover with lids, and screw bands on until just barely tight.
+Ladle hot jam into hot sterilized jars, leaving 1/4-inch headspace.
+Wipe rims of jars, cover with lids, and screw bands on until just barely tight.
 Place jars on rack in pot and cover completely with water.
 Cover pot and bring to a boil over high heat.
 Boil for 10 minutes.
-Turn off heat, uncover pot, and allow jars to rest in water for five minutes.
-Remove jars from pot and allow them to rest undisturbed on countertop for six hours or overnight.
+Turn off heat, uncover pot, and allow jars to rest in water for 5 minutes.
+Remove jars from pot and allow them to rest undisturbed on countertop for 6 hours or overnight.